CheckPointSW/Scout/docs/Compilation Modes.md

 Compilation Modes
 =================
-Scout is a configurable debugger, that could bedeployed in several different environments:
+Scout is a configurable debugger, that could be deployed in several different environments:

 * Linux User-Mode Process - "User Mode"
 * Linux Kernel Driver - "Kernel Mode"
 * Linux In-Process Debugging - "User Mode" + "PIC Mode"
+* Embedded "In-Process" Debugging (low privileges) - "PIC Mode" + "User Mode"
-* Embedded "In-Process" Debugging - "PIC Mode" + "Embedded Mode"
+* Embedded "In-Process" Debugging (high privileges) - "PIC Mode" + "Kernel Mode"

 To decide what will be the suitable compilation mode / architecture flags, one should check the following parameters.
 Each of the defined parameters is a C MACRO (define) that controls the behavior (and compilation) of the resulting binary.